AllenOtto/airbnb-clone-project/README.md

 - Automate workflows such as testing, building, and deploying code whenever changes are pushed
 - Run test suites on multiple OS/runtime configurations.
 - Publish packages or deploy to cloud platforms automatically

+6. ** PostgreSQL **

+PostgreSQL is an advanced, open-source relational database system known for its reliability, extensibility, and compliance with SQL standards.
+In development projects, it:

+- Stores structured and semi-structured data (including JSON)
+- Supports complex queries, transactions, and ACID compliance

+7. ** GraphQL **

+GraphQL is a query language and runtime for APIs that allows clients to request exactly the data they need—nothing more, nothing less.
+Its role in development includes:

+- Replacing or complementing REST APIs with more flexible, efficient data fetching
+- Reducing over-fetching and under-fetching of data
+- Enabling frontend teams to iterate faster without waiting for backend changes